heig-vd-dai-course/heig-vd-dai-course/00.01-set-up-a-windows-development-environment/README.md

 Each person is free to manage their time as they wish.
 However, it is recommended for the following course to:

-- Review/read this course material.
+- Read this course material again (if necessary).
 - Apply the
   [_"Install and configure Windows Subsystem for Linux (WSL)"_](./01-course-material/README.md#install-and-configure-windows-subsystem-for-linux-wsl) section to your development environment.